 Your counsellor will keep brief notes.
 All records are kept securely locked within the counselling service, not in your University student file.
-It’s a legal requirement for counselling notes to be kept for five years.
+It’s a legal requirement for counselling notes to be kept for six years.
 After that time, they are destroyed by shredding.
 Under the Data Protection Act, clients have the right to access all their notes.
 If you want to see your notes, you should ask your counsellor, giving two weeks notice.

 Can I get a letter for mitigating circumstances from a counsellor?

 We can only provide letters supporting mitigating circumstances applications to students who are known to us.
 This usually means that you must have been attending counselling over a period of time.